33 of the Absolute BEST Things to do in Vancouver, Canada

 You can reach the Olympic Village on the train or bus, but you can also take the Aqua Ferry (that I mentioned for getting to Granville Island) from the city.

-Doesn’t it just sound fantastic!
+Doesn’t a sunset cruise in Vancouver just sound fantastic!
 Nothing quite says you’re on holidays like dinner, drinks, and a magical Vancouver sunset all while out on the water!

 And the best part?
-It’s only $100 for the cruise complete with dinner – a bargain!
-Check out availability and price details!
+It’s only $100 CAD for the cruise complete with dinner.
+By Vancouver standards, that’s cheap!

 25. Butchart Gardens

 If you don’t have time to explore Vancouver Island for a few days it doesn’t mean you can’t visit on a day trip!
 One of the best things to do on the island is to visit the world-famous Butchart Gardens.
 These gardens are nothing short of phenomenal and will likely be the most beautiful gardens you’ve ever seen.

 In order to get to the gardens, you’ll have to ride the ferry over to the island.
 It is about a 4-hour ferry ride and then the gardens are only an hour’s drive away.
 You can go on your own, or you can book a tour.